jacobprudhomme/advent-of-code-2020/README.md

 ## How to Use

-All solutions are meant to be runnable as scripts, expecting input on `stdin`.
-Call them like so: `./partX.hs < input > output` to obtain the output in a file.
+All solutions expect input on `stdin`.
+Call them like so: `cabal exec dayX-partY < inputs/dayX > output` to obtain the output in a file.